 Thangka Conservation

-Susan has been restoring and conserving art for over 20 years, focusing solely on thangka paintings for the last 12 years.
-She graduated from the Boston Museum School and Tufts University going on to work with Loring Thomas Conservation in Brookline Mass. and later apprenticed under Jean Michel Terrier, one of the world's foremost thangka conservators over a period of 5 years in Paris, France.
-She works with pieces that date back back to the 13th c. using mineral pigments and binders similar to those used by the artist/monks that created these masterpieces.
-This may include pigments such as cinnabar, malachite and azurite as well as indigo and alizarin dye tints.
+Susan has been restoring and conserving art for over three decades, focusing on thangka paintings for the last 20 years.
+She graduated from the Boston Museum School and Tufts University, going on to work with Loring Thomas Conservation in Brookline, MA and later apprenticed under Jean Michel Terrier, one of the world's foremost thangka conservators over a period of 5 years in Paris, France.
+She works with pieces that date back back to the 13th c., using mineral pigments and binders similar to those used by the artist/monks that created these masterpieces.
+This may include pigments such as cinnabar, malachite and azurite, as well as indigo and alizarin dye tints.

 References are available upon request.